The BRRRR strategy is one of the best ways to build wealth in real estate investing. What is it and how does it work, you ask? Read on to find out.

 As you can see, the point of the BRRRR strategy is to help real estate investors acquire and build a portfolio of passive income rental properties without having to save up for a down payment for each investment property.
 No, it’s not a get-rich-quick scheme, but it’s a great way to get started in real estate investing and buy multiple properties when you do not have cash available.

-Let’s go through each letter of the BRRRR strategy and break down how it works.
+Let’s go through each component of the BRRRR strategy and break down how it works.

 B Stands for Buy